-For instance, whilst all teams integrate sustainability considerations within investment research, different approaches apply; whereas one team may focus primarily on the risk of a company becoming embroiled in an ESG-related controversy, another may adopt a more thematic approach to the identification of opportunity.
+For instance, whilst all teams integrate sustainability considerations within investment research, different approaches can apply; whereas one team may focus primarily on the risk of a company becoming embroiled in an ESG-related controversy, another may adopt a more thematic approach to the identification of opportunity.
+Unless additional constraints are applied - by the fund or as required by our clients - such as a 'tilt' against a benchmark, or through the application of negative screens beyond the screening we already apply as a business, sustainability will be considered within other elements of the investment process (i.e. security selection and portfolio management) typically only to the extent it is material in the investment context.